 Recorded by:

 Margaret Roderick

 Date

 08/24/2021

-Image: Constraint of Constraints
+Image: Constant Con

 Tokyo, Japan, to support oversees clients.
 POLA quickly gained recognition as a global port during the 1950s.
 American wares exported from POLA were sold in 114 (out of 122) countries by the close of the decade.14